kestra-io/docs/docs/administrator-guide/configuration/elasticsearch/README.md

 order: 4
 ---
 # Elasticsearch configuration

+**Elasticsearch is an Enterprise Edition functionality.**

-Another important configuration is to configure the way Kestra connects to the Elasticsearch cluster.
+The most important thing is to configure the way Kestra connects to the Elasticsearch cluster.

-Here is a minimal configuration example :
+Here is a minimal configuration example:
 ```yaml
 kestra:
   elasticsearch: